-5. If the employee has a specified cancer, the CE must determine if the worker was employed at least 250 work days at the NUMEC-Parks Township facility in Parks Township, Pennsylvania from June 1, 1960 through December 31, 1980 (in combination with workdays within the parameters established for one or more other classes of employees in the SEC).
+5. If the employee has a specified cancer, the CE must determine if the worker was employed at least 250 work days at the SAM Laboratories at Columbia University in New York City, New York between August 13, 1942 and December 31, 1947 (or in combination with work days within the parameters established for one or more other classes of employees in the SEC).
 Because Pupin, Schemerhorn, Havenmeyer, Nash, and Prentiss comprise the SAM Laboratory, if the employee has confirmed employment at SAM no further development to place the employee in a specific building is required.

-6. Once the CE has determined the employee has a diagnosed specified cancer and meets the employment criteria of the SEC class, the CE should proceed in the usual manner for a compensable SEC claim and prepare a recommended decision.
+6. Once the CE has determined the employee has a diagnosed specified cancer and meets the employment criteria of the SEC class, the CE proceeds in the usual manner for a compensable SEC claim and prepares a recommended decision.

 ECMS Coding Reminder: The “SE” (Confirmed as SEC Claim) status code must be entered into ECMS B with a status effective date equal to the status effective date of the recommended decision to approve.
 (This is a change from previous guidance which tied the “SE” effective date to when the employment and medical criteria for SEC has been met).
-If the case is an E/B case, and the basis for the Part E acceptance is the Part B SEC acceptance, the “SE” code must also be entered into ECMS E with a status effective date of the recommended decision to approve under Part E. The SEC site code “53” for “NUMEC-Parks Township” must be selected from the drop down menu under the “SEC/SEC Desc” field on the claim screen.
+If the case is an E/B case, and the basis for the Part E acceptance is the Part B SEC acceptance, the “SE” code must also be entered into ECMS E with a status effective date of the recommended decision to approve under Part E. The SEC site code “54” for “SAM Laboratories” must be selected from the drop down menu under the “SEC/SEC Desc” field on the claim screen in ECMS B only.

-7. As discussed earlier, the Secretary of Health and Human Services determined that it is not feasible for NIOSH to perform complete dose reconstructions for the class of employees who worked at NUMEC-Parks Township from June 1, 1960 through December 31, 1980.
+7. As discussed earlier, the Secretary of Health and Human Services determined that it is not feasible for NIOSH to perform complete dose reconstructions for the class of employees who worked at SAM Laboratories from August 13, 1942 through December 31, 1947.

 For those cases which were previously submitted to NIOSH for dose reconstruction and which were returned to the district office for consideration for inclusion in this SEC class, a new NRSD is not required.
 If it is determined that the case does not qualify for the SEC class, the CE, through the Senior CE (SrCE), notifies the appropriate point of contact at NIOSH via e-mail to proceed with the dose reconstruction.
 The SrCE then prints a copy of the “sent” e-mail (making sure the printed copy documents the date it was sent) for inclusion in the case file.
-The CE enters status code “NI” (Sent to NIOSH) into the ECMS B, effective the date of the e-mail requesting NIOSH to proceed with dose reconstruction.
+The CE enters status code “NI” (Sent to NIOSH) into ECMS B, effective the date of the e-mail requesting NIOSH to proceed with dose reconstruction.
 The e-mail should include a brief statement of why the case should proceed with dose reconstruction, e.g., non-specified cancer, insufficient latency period or does not meet the 250 work day requirement.
 In addition, the CE is to notify the claimant by letter that the case is returned to NIOSH for dose reconstruction and the reason(s) it does not qualify for the SEC class.
 If the case is an E/B case and toxic exposure development was completed with a memorandum to file (with a prior “NI”/”NW” code), the CE enters status code “NI” into ECMS E with the status effective date of the e-mail requesting NIOSH to proceed with dose reconstruction.

-11. Upon issuance of this Bulletin, FAB personnel must be vigilant for any pending NUMEC-Parks Township cases that have a recommended decision to deny.
+11. Upon issuance of this Bulletin, FAB personnel must be vigilant for any pending SAM Laboratories cases that have a recommended decision to deny.
 All cases on the comprehensive list identified in action item 2 that are located at a FAB office must be reviewed for possible inclusion in the SEC class.
-If the employee worked at the NUMEC-Parks Township facility during the time specified, has a specified cancer, and meets the 250 work day requirement, FAB is to review the case for the parameters of the SEC as specified in this Bulletin.
+If the employee worked at the SAM Laboratories during the time specified, has a specified cancer, and meets the 250 work day requirement, FAB is to review the case for the parameters of the SEC as specified in this Bulletin.
 If the criteria of the SEC are met, the FAB is to reverse the district office’s recommended decision to deny and accept the case.
-The CE/HR enters status code “F6” (FAB Reversed to Accept) into ECMS B to reflect the FAB reversal with a status effective date equal to the date of the final decision to reverse.
+The CE/HR enters status code “F6” (FAB Reversed to Accept) into ECMS B/E (as appropriate) to reflect the FAB reversal with a status effective date equal to the date of the final decision to approve.
 The CE/HR enters status code “SE” (Confirmed as SEC Claim) into ECMS B with a status effective date equal to the date of the final decision to approve.
 If the FAB is also reversing the Part E decision based on SEC designation, CE/HR also enters status codes “F6” and “SE” into ECMS E with a status effective date of the final decision for Part E.

 If no action is required, FAB must follow the instructions specified in action item 13, below, to indicate that a review of the case was completed.

 Every effort should be taken to avoid a remand of a potential SEC claim to the District Office.
-If FAB determines that the case cannot be approved based on the new SEC designation and that re-referral to NIOSH is appropriate (see action items 5 and 7), the HR must remand the case for district office action.
-The CE/HR enters status code “F7” (FAB Remanded) with “OTH” (No DO Error-Other) as the reason code.
+If FAB determines that the case cannot be approved based on the new SEC designation and that re-referral to NIOSH is appropriate (see action items 5 and 7) the HR must remand the case for district office action.
+The CE/HR enters status code “F7” (FAB Remanded) with “OTH” (No DO Error – Other) as the reason code.
 If the decisions on Parts B and E are being remanded, the CE/HR enters the remand code into ECMS B and E. The status effective date is the date of the remand.

 12. The operational plan goal for the list of cases identified for review as part of this new SEC class is to complete the Part B recommended decision, return to NIOSH, or determine that no action is necessary within 45 days of the date of this Bulletin for at least 50% of the cases, and within 90 days for 95% of the cases.
 All cases requiring action due to this Bulletin should be completed within 120 days.

-The CE must then code “NA” (No Action Necessary) and then select the appropriate reason code from the code drop down list.
+The CE must then code “NA” (No Action Necessary) and then select the appropriate reason code from the reason code drop down list.
 The “NA” coding is specifically tied to the SEC review list generated by DEEOIC and the “NA” code is restricted to ECMS B only because the SEC review list is derived from Part B data.
-For NUMEC-Parks Township cases that were reviewed under this bulletin and require no additional action, the reason code that must be selected is “837” (Reviewed under Bulletin 08-37, NUMEC-Parks Township SEC).
-Even if the case is an E/B case, the NA-837 must be coded into ECMS B only.
+For SAM Laboratories cases that were reviewed under this bulletin and require no additional action, the reason code that must be selected is “835” (Reviewed under Bulletin 08-35, SAM Laboratories SEC).
+Even if the case is an E/B case, the NA-835 must be coded into ECMS B only.
 The status effective date of the “NA” code is the date of the memo to the file stating review is complete and the CE has determined there is no further action necessary.
-For those instances in which further development is necessary, the “NA-837” code is not entered initially.
-The “NA-837” code is only entered when the CE determines after development that the case does not meet the SEC criteria or there is no need to return it to NIOSH for partial dose reconstruction.
-For those cases on the DEEOIC list that were not withdrawn from NIOSH, the CE enters the “NA-837” code only after the CE determines that the case does not meet the SEC criteria.
+For those instances in which further development is necessary, the “NA-835” code is not entered initially.
+The “NA-835” code is only entered when the CE determines after development that the case does not meet the SEC criteria or there is no need to return it to NIOSH for partial dose reconstruction.
+For those cases on the DEEOIC list that were not withdrawn from NIOSH, the CE enters the “NA-835” code only after the CE determines that the case does not meet the SEC criteria.
 These cases remain at NIOSH for completion of a partial dose reconstruction.

-If the CE discovers that the claimant(s) is/are deceased, the CE must still enter the “NA-837” code in addition to the closure code.
+Please note that if the CE discovers that the claimant(s) is/are deceased, the CE must still enter the “NA-835” code in addition to the closure code.
 The status effective date for the “NA” coding is the date of the memorandum to file.